Orders of Service

 People: It is right to give our thanks and praise.

-Sanctus Holy, Holy, Holy Lord (by Sarah John)
+All: Holy, Holy, Holy Lord God of hosts.

 Blessed is he who comes in the name of the Lord.